-Rapid consolidation in the banking industry is creating a growing band of regional banks that find themselves stuck in a solution provider market that isn’t fully capable of serving them.
-In recent years, technology and digital strategy have become integral parts of the bank shareholder value discussion, yet for the 90 or so banks in the $10 billion to $50 billion asset size range, core providers remain ill-equipped to assist regional banks in enabling the execution of their technology strategies.
+Rapid consolidation in the banking industry is creating a growing band of regional banks that find themselves stuck in a core banking solution market that isn’t fully capable of serving them.
+In recent years, IBS technology and digital strategy have become integral parts of the bank shareholder value discussion.
+However, for the 90 or so large regional banks in the $10 billion to $50 billion asset size range, core banking solutions providers remain ill-equipped to assist regional banks in enabling the execution of evolving innovative banking system technology strategies.

-As banks have consolidated, so have the technology partners serving them.
-Let’s imagine how concerning and tenuous it must be for a regional bank CIO looking to execute and innovate in today’s vendor market with the following options available to them:
+As banks have consolidated, so have the core baking technology partners serving them.
+Let’s imagine how concerning and tenuous it must be for a regional bank CIO looking to execute and innovate in today’s banking vendor market with the following options available to them:

-FIS has captured a dominant share in the regional banking space with its IBS core platform (formerly Metavante).
-However, this share has been gained more by competitor weaknesses than new FIS strengths.
-Scalability and feature-rich commercial banking functionality have made FIS safe from a core standpoint despite aging architecture.
+FIS has captured a dominant share in the regional IBS banking space with its IBS core platform (formerly Metavante).
+However, this share has been gained more by competitor weaknesses than new FIS’s innovative banking strengths.
+Scalability and feature-rich commercial banking functionality have made FIS safe from a core standpoint despite aging IBS software and platform architecture.
 However, the company’s slew of rollup acquisitions has failed to translate into any meaningful development and innovation.
 For example, regional banks would gladly take improvements in service level and capability over whatever “benefits” the Sungard deal brought them.
-“Innovation” to FIS is a multi-year effort to bring core architecture out of the punch card era and open up IBS to where it can integrate with other providers in a simpler, financially less punitive manner—something it should have done years ago.
+“Innovation” to FIS is a multi-year effort to bring core banking architecture out of the punch card era and open up IBS to where it can integrate with other providers in a simpler, financially less punitive manner—something it should have done years ago.

-The lack of execution on internal innovation was further reinforced when FIS dumped its long-terminal road map around its digital and branch platforms for a new partnership with independent developer Zenmonics-branded Digital One.
+The lack of execution on internal innovative banking was further reinforced when FIS dumped its long-terminal road map around its digital banking platforms for a new partnership with independent developer Zenmonics-branded Digital One.
 Now, a major portion of the regional and community bank industry must handicap whether FIS can execute on an ambitious strategy with a rapid-fire development road map after believing in a completely different channels story from the company for the past several years.
-To many clients, it feels like FIS is excessively focused on finance and deals and missing the gritty product and relationship “soul” that was previously evident in acquired companies like Metavante, Sanchez and Systematics.
+To many clients, it feels like FIS is excessively focused on financial services and deals and missing the gritty product and relationship “soul” that was previously evident in acquired companies like Metavante, Sanchez and Systematics.

-Bottom line: Regional CIOs want to see FIS get its client and development focus back and build bulletproof credibility executing Digital One while opening up its solution to the best-of-breed world.
+Bottom line: Regional CIOs want to see FIS get its client and development focus back and build bulletproof credibility executing Digital One while opening up its core banking platform to the best-of-breed world.

-Fiserv executives must be kicking themselves for acquiring dozens of core platforms over the past 25 years but still lacking a flagship product ready for the growing regional bank space.
-Management seems torn between emphasizing the newer-technology DNA core platform, which lacks the robust commercial functionality needed by regional banks, or pushing the more-established Signature platform, which boasts a solid regional bank client base but appears rudderless when it comes to innovation and product roadmap.
+Fiserv executives must be kicking themselves for acquiring dozens of core IBS banking platforms over the past 25 years but still lacking a flagship banking product ready for the growing large regional banking operations.
+Management seems torn between emphasizing the newer-technology DNA core platform, which lacks the robust commercial functionality needed by larger regional banks, or pushing the more-established Signature platform, which boasts a solid regional bank client base but appears rudderless when it comes to innovative banking products.

-Further muddying Fiserv’s core R&D picture are the Premier and Precision cores now seen in regional banks that acquired their way to beyond $10 billion in assets but bought those platforms at much smaller sizes.
-Fiserv is simply too large to not mobilize a credible regional bank core strategy and bring forth some passionate product people to give CIOs more confidence about the future.
+Further muddying Fiserv’s core R&D picture are the Premier and Precision cores now seen in regional banks that acquired their way to beyond $10 billion in assets but bought those core banking platforms at much smaller sizes.
+Fiserv is simply too large to not mobilize a credible regional bank core strategy and bring forth some passionate IBS banking product people to give CIOs more confidence about the future.

-Bottom line: Regional CIOs want to see Fiserv clarify its flagship product in the regional space and put real teeth into the road map that dictates how Signature or DNA can compete head to head with FIS on new deals.
-Fiserv also needs to fully execute on its strategy for integration within its own products and third-party solutions.
+Bottom line: Regional CIOs want to see Fiserv clarify its flagship banking product in the regional space and put real teeth into the road map that dictates how Signature or DNA can compete head to head with FIS on new deals.
+Fiserv also needs to fully execute on its strategy for IBS banking within its own products and third-party solutions.

 In an oligopoly serving the regional banks, Jack Henry & Associates (JHA) comes with great desire but needs an enhanced technical strategy and delivery capability to truly line up with the more complex regional bank technology market.
 CIOs characterize this company as “strong, sincere folks,” but they are anxious about the overall enterprise technology story via proven core, branch/digital channels and integration at scale to be the regional bank platform of the future.